|2.8 / 5

 Many cards with comparable fees, by contrast, offer introductory bonuses big enough to buy a round-trip airfare or book a free night in a high-end hotel.
 Even cards without annual fees typically offer larger sign-up bonuses.

 The rewards program on the Business Green Rewards program is relatively straightforward, but it’s restrictive.
 You get two points for every dollar you spend on travel.
 However, you have to purchase that bonus-earning travel on amextravel.com.
 Once the introductory bonus period ends, you’ll earn 1 point per dollar spent on all other purchases.

 Unless you spend huge sums of money on travel, the Business Green rewards system isn’t going to get you very far – even with American Express’ more generous point rewards system.
 American Express Membership Rewards points tend to be more valuable than the average card rewards point.
 For example, a Membership Rewards point is generally worth slightly more than a penny each, while the average card rewards point is worth just one cent each – a difference in value that can add up if you use your card regularly.

 However, if you only net one point for every dollar you spend on the majority of your purchases, you’re not going to earn much overall.
 For example, $3,000 in spending on regular purchases will net you just $36 in rewards.
 At two points for every dollar spent, even travel purchases don’t net that much either.
 A $1,000 business trip, for example, will gain you just $24 in new rewards.

 Costly to own

-For example, the Business Gold card allows you to earn 4 points per dollar on the two categories your business spends the most in each billing cycle, on the first $150,000 in purchases each year, and 1 point per dollar thereafter.
+For example, the Business Gold card allows you to earn 4 points per dollar on the two categories your business spends the most in each billing cycle from six eligible categories, on the first $150,000 in purchases each year then 1 point per dollar thereafter.
 The top two categories each billing cycle will count towards the $150,000 cap.

 No preset spending limit